Mighty683/drag-and-drop/README.md

 - Use React DND kit (no mobile support for DnD api)
 - Optimize building slots
 - Reduce complexity of slots building to linear?
-  - Can we make it work without sorting? - No if solves a lot of problems
+  - Can we make it work without sorting? - No it solves a lot of problems with building events nodes
+- Refactor and simplify grid building

 # TODO:

 - Non snapped to grid events eg: 11:57 - 12:05
-- Refactor and simplify grid building